GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

      The class will use that name to automatically determine the INI file name/path which is %AppData%\AppName.Ini.
      Example: If the AppName is set to "DelphiLightSaber" the ini file will be  "c:\Users\UserName\AppData\Roaming\DelphiLightSaber\DelphiLightSaber.ini"

+**And... the cherry on the top of the cake was left at the end!**

+Resume application's GUI state via ccINIFileVCL.pas

+Do you have applications with forms with lots of controls (like checkboxes/radiobuttons) and you want to save its status to disk on shutdown and resume exaclty from where you left on application startup with just one function call?
+  Use SaveForm/LoadForm.

+Example:
+- Call SaveForm(MySettingsForm) in TMySettingsForm.OnDestroy
+- Call LoadForm(MySettingsForm) after the creation of TMySettingsForm

 _____

 **Filename convention**